nikoarap/QuoteBuddy/README.md

 Your favorite Quotes on the GO

 ---
-Android Application written in Java that allows users to keep track of their favourite quotes at FavQs [TEXT TO SHOW](https:// favqs.com).
+Android Application written in Java that allows users to keep track of their favourite quotes at FavQs [https:// favqs.com].

 App Functionalities & User Guide: